Paravane (water kite): In sports and play

 Early work in coupling water kites was done by the late J.C.
 Hagedoorn, a geophysics professor at Delft University.
-His system coupled manned parafoils with water kites he named "hapas".
+His system coupled parafoils with water kites he named "hapas".
 Later experimenters also used the terminology "chien de mer" or "sea dog".
-Although the attempts to implement the manned versions were probably never successful, many experimenters have demonstrated smaller unmanned versions constituting a fundamentally simple sailing system: a kite in the air connected to a kite in the water.
+Although early attempts to implement the human-on-board versions were unsuccessful, many experimenters have demonstrated smaller versions constituting a fundamentally simple sailing system: a kite in the air connected to a kite in the water.
+In 2011 and 2012 Sylvain Claudel demonstrated elevated human kite sailing using a "chien de mer" made by Didier Costes.

 There is a race to break speedsailing 50-knot barrier.
 A major project is exploring a paravane to result in a non-heeling moment wing mast.
 'Swedish Speed Sailing Challenge' holds people effecting such paravane use.
 Swedish Speed Challenge Paravane Sailing.
 Similar technology is found in Yellow Pages Endeavour; such speed record efforts are related to the Windjet Project.
 The Jellyfish Foiler is a water kite hydrofoil tugged by an air kite reaching for breaking speed sailing records.
 A State of the Art Hydroptere Powered by Kite.
 The kite on the Jellyfish Foiler gives tension through a rigidized tether pulling on the water-kite hydrofoil hydrodynamic center in order to avoid roll.
 Jellyfish Foiler technology.
 The Jellyfish Foiler lower hydrofoil has two J-shaped foils and one center T-foil rudder and is pulled by the upper air kite; the system is a closely coupled double-kite system (lower is water kite, upper is an air kite) resulting in a system that will fly through the air and water in an effort to break the 50-knot speed sailing record.